Sebastien Breteau was born in 1971 in Bordeaux.

-AsiaInspection's innovation did not go unnoticed, as the company received the Best SME award from behalf of the French Chamber of Commerce in 2006, and the 'E-Business of the Year' award from Alibaba in 2008.
+AsiaInspection's innovation did not go unnoticed, as the company received the Best SME award from Christine Lagarde on behalf of the French Chamber of Commerce in 2006, and the 'E-Business of the Year' award from Alibaba in 2008.

 In 2018, AsiaInspection became QIMA to better reflect the global coverage and the tech-enabled services the company provides.

-Today, QIMA employs over 2,000 inspectors and auditors, and provides product inspections, supplier audits, and laboratory tests in 85 countries.
+Today, QIMA employs over 4,000 employees, including expert inspectors, auditors and laboratory engineers, and provides product inspections, supplier audits, laboratory tests and certification services in more than 85 countries.
 As the CEO, Sebastien strives to keep QIMA on the forefront of innovation with his bold vision and hands-on management attitude.

 Sebastien Breteau is the founder of his own charity foundation, the Breteau Foundation, which aims to promote education in developing countries by providing digital education tools to underprivileged children worldwide.
 The Breteau Foundation operates in fifty schools in 7 countries (South Africa, Colombia, China, Malaysia, Indonesia, India, Myanmar).
-As of 2018, its programs have served to empowered over 500 teachers and almost 17,000 students.
+As of 2021, its programs have served to empowered over 38,000 children.

-He is also an active investors and has invested in over 50 start-ups across all continents.
+He is also an active investor and has invested in over 50 start-ups across all continents.

-Sebastien Breteau regularly appears in the global media as an expert on manufacturing and quality control in Asia and economic issues in China.
-He was cited by The Wall Street Journal and Forbes on the increase in demand for social audits in China.
+Sebastien Breteau regularly appears in the global media as an expert on global trade, manufacturing and quality control in consumer goods supply chains and economic issues in China.

 QIMA Founder & CEO